KI-CISWG/MVCR/mvcr-0.7.md

 # Introduction

 The Minimum Viable Consent Receipt (MVCR) is a simple specification that describes a few basic elements common to consent across several legal jurisdictions and across a variety of contexts.
 The term 'Minimum' in the MVCR refers to the least amount of fields to make a consent receipt viable.
 Viable, in this context, means to use the consent receipt independently of the issuer.
-The consent receipt should involve a minimal set of  notice requirements for the company or organization issuing the receipt.
+The consent receipt SHOULD involve the minimal set of  notice requirements for the company or organization issuing the receipt.

 The fields in this v0.7 specification are the Alpha MVCR fields that the CISWG will use to implement and test the consent receipt.